Endodontics

 A fully personalised treatment plan and estimate of the fees involved will be given to the patient.
 No treatment will be carried out until this has taken place.

-Once Dr Fender has completed the treatment for which the patient has been referred, they are returned to the referring dentist who will complete any ongoing treatment.
+Once Dr Bhatti has completed the treatment for which the patient has been referred for , they are returned to the referring dentist who will complete any ongoing treatment.
 A full written report will be sent to the referring dentist.

-When making the referral, it is appreciated that as much as possible information about the case is passed on to Dr Fender.
+When making the referral, it is appreciated that as much as possible information about the case is passed on to Dr Bhatti.
 This can save the patient time and money.

 Root Canal Referral Charter;